 Actuaries who wish to continue their studies to an advanced level or who wish to specialise in a particular actuarial field may take further specialist exams to qualify as a fellow, becoming an expert in areas such as investments, enterprise risk management, pensions or insurance.

 Qualifying for fellowship can take between three and six years.
 Exemptions from some of the exams may be awarded to students who have studied to an appropriate standard in a relevant degree, or who have studied actuarial science at postgraduate level.
 Fellows use the letters FIA or FFA and are sought after as experts in their chosen field.

 Once qualified, actuaries can progress quite quickly to managerial positions with greater levels of responsibility for project work and team management, including mentoring new trainees.

-An actuarial career offers a great deal of flexibility, and although an actuary may choose a particular area of specialisation such as consultancy, investments, life assurance, general insurance, pensions or reinsurance, it is still possible to change areas later in your career.
-For instance, some actuaries move from pensions firms to work in investment banks or asset management firms, or into large corporations.
+An actuarial career offers a great deal of flexibility, and although an actuary may choose a particular area of specialisation such as consultancy, investments, life assurance, general insurance, pensions or reinsurance, it's still possible to change areas later in your career.
+For instance, some actuaries move from pension firms to work in investment banks or asset management firms, or into large corporations.

-Enterprise risk management is a developing area offering opportunities for senior actuaries to progress to board-level positions as chief risk officers (CRO).
+Enterprise risk management is a developing area offering opportunities for senior actuaries to progress to board-level positions, such as chief risk officer (CRO).